 This is a partial screenshot taken on my Firefox: Yes.
 It’s blank!
 The page hasn’t loaded correctly!
 Without the parameters it works perfectly fine though.

-The address is pretty long by itself, it’s 117 characters long:
+The address from the broken link example above is pretty long by itself, it’s 117 characters long:

 yet the added utm_source parameter crap amounts to another 191 characters.
 Thus the useless tracking part of the URL exceeds the original URL by far.

 Why would you allow someone to sabotage your website address like that?